 What do you want to achieve in your garden?
 Do you have children or pets that need space to wander?
 Do you like to entertain groups?
 Is food production or wildlife habitat your main goal?

 Looking at the big picture helps maximize the utility of your space, so no needs are left unmet.
-Taking a peek at your neighbor’s gardens, especially if they have a similar layout, can give you lots of ideas.
+You can get a lot of ideas by taking a peek at your neighbors’ gardens, especially if they have a similar layout.

 Containers expand the possibilities on balconies, terraces, patios, and paved spaces, or in yards with contaminated soil.
 Get creative when selecting containers by repurposing or upcycling cooking pots, buckets, or even a wheelbarrow.
 If adequate sunlight is an issue, pots can be moved once or twice a day to capture as much sunlight as possible.